neelsmith/GedCom.jl/docs/src/individuals.md

 # Individuals

-In the following examples, `abe` is an `Individual` object containing the genealogical data for Abraham Lincoln in the test data set introduced on the home page.
+Most of the data in GEDCOM source is organized in the records for an individual.
+In the following examples, `abe` is an `Individual` object containing the genealogical data for Abraham Lincoln in the test data set of presidential genealogies.